TBD54566975/ssi-console/README.md

 ## Scripts

 ### `npm start`
-Start the SSI Console in developer mode and SSI Service Docker container.
+Start the SSI Console in developer mode and SSI Service Docker containers.

 ### `npm run dev`
 Start the SSI Console in developer mode without also starting the SSI Service.
 Useful if the SSI Service is already running.